Skip To Main Content

 Intro to Physical Therapy and Sports Medicine

-Recommended: Anatomy and Physiology, Intro to Health Careers, Chemistry, Psychology.
+Recommended: Anatomy and Physiology, Intro to Health Careers, Chemistry, Psychology

-Prepare for a rewarding career as a valued member of the physical therapy team while learning all about the human body, specific disorders, and the way physical therapists treat these disorders.
-Students will explore the history of physical therapy and the relationships between physical therapists, physical therapist assistants, physical therapy aides, and sports medicine professionals.
-Students will learn how to communicate effectively by using proper medical terminology with other health care professionals and patients.
+Prepare for a rewarding career as a valued member of the physical therapy and sports medicine team while learning all about the human body, specific injuries and disorders, and the way rehab professionals treat these disorders.
+Students will explore the history of various healthcare professions and the similarities and differences between physical therapy, athletic training, occupational therapy, and a variety of kinesiology and sports medicine careers.
+Students will learn how to communicate effectively using proper medical terminology with health care professionals and patients.
 Students will learn proper body mechanics and how to safely move patients.
 Students will come to understand how to help patients walk with assistive devices like walkers, crutches, and canes.
-Students will also investigate various balance and coordination disorders.
-Students will learn to show understanding of common physical therapy techniques, including the use of heat and cold modalities, and their effects on the body.
-Students will learn about injury recognition and prevention, along with exercise programming and nutrition and weight management.
-By the time students finish this course, they will have gained valuable knowledge and be well on the way to becoming an important member of the physical therapy and sports medicine team!
-Students in this course will have the opportunity to earn their OSHA 10-Healthcare and CPR certifications.
+Students will learn about functional anatomy, injury recognition and prevention, exercise programming, and neurological disorders.
+Students will understand common physical therapy techniques, including the use of various modalities, and their effects on the body.
+By the time students finish this course, they will have gained valuable knowledge and be well on the way to becoming an important member of the physical therapy and sports medicine team.
+Students in this course will have the opportunity to earn their OSHA 10-Healthcare certification, American Heart Association BLS certification, and dual credit for Intro to Kinesiology.